rabumaabraham/Database-Web-App-using-JavaScript-and-SQLite/README.md

-# Student Database Web App
+# Student Database Web App.

 A simple web app built with **Node.js**, **Express.js**, and **SQLite** to manage student records.
 It allows you to **create**, **read**, and **view** student information.